-The left side of the MS Series inverter is equipped with the following features (Figure 1-3):
+The left side of the ME Series is equipped with the following features (see Figures 1-3 and 1-4):

-- Exhaust Air Vents ventilation openings that allow heated air to be removed by the internal cooling fan. - Model/Serial Number Label includes model/serial number information, date of manufacture, and inverter and charger specifications.
-See the MS Specifications in Appendix A for more information and a list of available models. - AC Access Cover provides access to the internal AC wiring terminal block.
+Exhaust Air Vents - ventilation openings that allow heated air to be removed by the internal cooling fan.

+Model/Serial Number Label - includes model/serial number information, date of manufacture, and inverter and charger specifications.
+See the ME specifications in Appendix A for more information and the different models that are available.

+AC Access Cover - provides access to the internal AC wiring terminal block (see Figure 2-8).
 This terminal block is used to hardwire all inverter AC input and output wiring connections.
-Remove the two screws to access the AC wiring terminal block. - AC Input Circuit Breaker (CB3) this circuit breaker protects the unit's internal charger wiring and pass-thru relay while in Standby mode.
-The circuit breaker pops out when it opens press in to reset.
-The input circuit breaker is not branch-rated, therefore branch-rated circuit breakers must be installed in the inverter's input wiring. - AC Output Circuit Breakers (CB1 & CB2) these circuit breakers are branch-rated and allow the inverter AC loads to be connected directly to the inverter's output without requiring an inverter sub-panel.
-These circuit breakers pop out when they open press in to reset.
-They can also be manually pulled to disconnect the inverter's loads. - Info: The output breakers (CB1 and CB2) are only available on models MS2000-15B, MS2000-20B, MS2012-15B, and MS2012-20B. - CAUTION: Inverter models without the output circuit breakers (CB1 and CB2) must have branch-rated circuit breakers installed in the inverter's output wiring. - CAUTION: The inverter's internal AC transfer relay is rated for 30 amps per leg (30 amps for AC HOT 1 and 30 amps for AC HOT 2).
+Remove the two screws to access the AC wiring terminal block.
+The ME2000 models do not have the AC wiring terminal block.

+Input Circuit Breaker (CB3) - this circuit breaker protects the unit's internal charger wiring and pass-thru relay while in Standby mode.
+This circuit breaker will pop out when it opens.
+Press in to reset.
+This input circuit breaker is not branch-circuit rated, therefore, branch-circuit rated breakers must be installed in the inverter's input wiring.

+Output Circuit Breakers (CB1 & CB2) - these circuit breakers are branch-rated, but are only provided on the ME2000-15B, ME2000-20B, ME2012-15B, and ME2012-20B models.
+They allow the inverter AC loads to be connected directly to the inverter's output without requiring an inverter sub-panel.
+These circuit breakers pop out when they open.
+Press in to reset.
+They can also be manually pulled out to disconnect the inverter's loads.

+CAUTION: Inverter models without the output circuit breakers (CB1 and CB2) must have branch-rated circuit breakers installed in the inverter's output wiring.

+CAUTION: The inverter's internal AC transfer relay is rated for 30 amps per leg.
 The pass-thru current must be no greater than 30 amps per leg or damage to the relays may occur.

-Figure 1-3, Left Side Features
+Figure 1-3, Left Side Features (ME2012, ME2512, ME3112)